Manhunt underway on LI after man stabbed to death

-HEMPSTEAD, Long Island (WABC) --A manhunt is underway on Long Island Tuesday after a man was found stabbed to death.
+HEMPSTEAD, Long Island (WABC) --A manhunt is underway on Long Island Tuesday after a man was found stabbed to death as a result of what is believed to be a family dispute.

-The incident happened at 4:20 a.m. near the intersection of Pennsylvania and Warner avenues in Hempstead.
+The incident happened at 4:20 a.m. at a home on Warner Avenue, near the intersection of Pennsylvania Avenue, in Hempstead.

-Detectives said the male victim was found on the street and rushed to Nassau University Medical Center, where he was pronounced dead at 4:57 a.m.
+Detective Sergeant Stephen Fitzpatrick said two family members, a man and a woman, began fighting over money inside the house.
+The man believed the woman owed him money, Fitzpatrick said, and the fight became physical and spilled into the backyard.

+There, authorities say a 56-year-old man from Freeport came to the defense of the woman.

-Investigators went door-to-door trying to track down information and search for any possible suspects.
+Investigators went door to door trying to track down information and search for the suspect.

 The identity of the victim is being withheld pending family notification.